FIDOS Facility Dogs

 -

-We offer community outreach to provide therapeutic services for schools, colleges, and/or community events.
+We offer community outreach through community events.

 Who We Are